clach04/puren_tonbo/README.md

     ptcipher -v -p test README.chi

-The chi file can also be read/written by Tombo http://tombo.sourceforge.jp/En/ and clones
+The chi/chs file can also be read/written by Tombo http://tombo.sourceforge.jp/En/ and clones (for example, Kumagusu).

 #### ccrypt CPT